OKarason/T-725-MALV-Labs-2018/Lab6.md

 **Hand in your solution in Canvas before midnight tomorrow (28 September).
 A single `fullName_lab6.py` file containing the solution.**

+The API documentation for [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) might come in handy during this lab.

-__Note: Neither Tensorflow nor the library Keras that Tensorflow uses works with Python 3.7.
+__Note: Neither TensorFlow nor the library Keras that TensorFlow uses works with Python 3.7.
 So those that have installed version 3.7 have to downgrade to version 3.6.6 or lower. ;(.
 See bottom of page for some help with doing that.
 An alternative is to use the [Collab page for the tutorial](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_text_classification.ipynb).__

 ## Text classification using a Neural Network

-Follow the [Text classification with movie reviews](https://www.tensorflow.org/tutorials/keras/basic_text_classification) tutorial on the Tensorflow homepage.
+Follow the [Text classification with movie reviews](https://www.tensorflow.org/tutorials/keras/basic_text_classification) tutorial on the TensorFlow homepage.
 It is not neccessary to create the plot at the end.

-You have to begin by installing the Tensorflow library.
+You have to begin by installing the TensorFlow library.

 ```python
 $ pip3 install tensorflow